michaellperry/parallel-topics/README.md

    docker logs -f purchase-producer
    ```

-3. Check the logs to see the processor processing the data:
+3. Check the logs to see the consumer processing the data:
    ```
-   docker logs -f purchase-processor
+   docker logs -f purchase-consumer
    ```

 4. To stop the example: